-Cumberland School’s curriculum aims to offer a broad and balanced education, tailored to pupils of all abilities and across the full age range.
+Cumberland School’s curriculum aims to offer a broad and balanced education, tailored to the needs of our pupils.
+It provides a wealth of opportunities, within and beyond the school day.

 Key Stage 3

-All pupils in Year7, Year 8 and Year 9 are taught a curriculum that meets the requirements of the National Curriculum, studying Religious Studies, Mathematics, English, Science, French, History, Geography, Technology, ICT, Art, Music, Physical Education and PDE (Personal Development Education).
+All pupils in Year 7 and 8 are taught a curriculum that meets the requirements of the National Curriculum, studying Religious Studies, Mathematics, English, Science, French or Spanish, History, Geography, Technology, ICT, Art, Music, Physical Education and PDE (Personal Development Education).
 Technology included Food, Textiles, Resistant Materials and Graphics.
 Support is provided for pupils with particular special education needs.

-In Year 7, pupils are taught in mixed ability classes except in Mathematics, where they are set by ability on entry.
-In Year 8 and Year 9, they continue to be set for Mathematics and are also set by ability in Science.
+In Year 7, pupils are taught in mixed ability classes except in Mathematics and Science where they are set by ability on entry.

 Key Stage 4

-Pupils also choose four options from a range of subjects, which include:
+Pupils also choose five options from a range of subjects, which include:

 We have developed a range of alternative courses with local providers which complement the Key Stage 4 curriculum.
 All pupils in Year 10 undertake work experience of two weeks’ duration.